os-js/manual.os-js.org/src/v2/metalsmith/index.md

 Then head over to the [installation documentation](/v2/installation).
 It only takes a few minutes to set up via a few simple commands.

-If you don't want to install it, there is a [demo](https://demo.os-js.org/) online.
+If you don't want to install it, there is a [LEGACY demo](https://demo-legacy.os-js.org/) online.